 Reset Records, located a little bit outside the city center, not too far from Galgewaard Stadium, has been around for four years.
 The shop is compact, well organized and bright, and is home to around 3000 LPs and 600 singles in genres like Pop, Rock, Blues, Jazz, Soul, Disco, Country, Beat, Rock ‘n Roll, Chansons, Singer/Songwriter, Classical and more.
 They have thousands other LPs and singles in storage, so be sure to ask if you are looking for a particular release or pressing.

 Enjoy record shopping!
 And just in case, there are are a few more places on Oudegracht where you might find some records: Thrift shop De Arm, where you need to be lucky, antique bookshop Hinderickx & Winderickx which has a large section of second hand classical music on CD and vinyl, a few more antique shops with a crate or two of records, and clothing shop Urban Outfitters which has a very small record section.
-In Shopping mall Hoog Catharijne, Mediamarkt is revamping their massive store which will also have a music section.
+In Shopping mall Hoog Catharijne, Mediamarkt also has a music section.

 Miss anything on this list?
 Let us know in the comments!